BIAPT/AEC-wPLI-comparison/milestones/3_human_brain_mapping_journal_submission/experiments/ex_2_pli_generation_optimization/README.md

 ```

 The rest of the script correspond to what was there before except trimmed down to handle 1 input participant with 1 input condition.
 The main idea is that it will load the right dataset, calculate PLI properly only on that dataset and then save it using the input to create a filename.

+## Note
+- I had a lots of trouble with MATLAB and sbatching the slurm file, I kept getting the same crash for the parcluster call.
+Turns out that some file were corrupted!
+Check out the section [Running multiple parallel MATLAB jobs simultaneously](https://docs.computecanada.ca/wiki/MATLAB).
+Bottom line is that MATLAB is very unreliable on clusters and made me lose a considerable amount of time.
+Will make the switch to Python for this section of the analysis asap.